randy3k/radian/README.md

 - [x] run on both python 2 and 3
 - [x] vi editing mode
 - [x] custom color scheme
+- [x] read more than 4096 bytes per line
 - [ ] more completions
 - [ ] object viewer